The Transformation of the North Shore & Acrisure Stadium

 "Acrisure provided us with an opportunity to ensure our stadium continues to be a valuable asset for our fans as well as keeping up with the market value of NFL stadiums,” Steelers President Art Rooney II said at the time.

-Additional highlights from recent years include a double-header performance by Taylor Swift during her world-renowned Eras Tour, which saw a record-breaking attendance number of 73,117 fans on the second night and generated $46 million in direct spending in the City of Pittsburgh, including $42.9 in spending from out-of-town fans, according to VisitPITTSBURGH.
+Additional highlights from recent years include a two-night performance by Taylor Swift during her world-renowned Eras Tour, which saw a record-breaking attendance number of 73,117 fans on the second night and generated $46 million in direct spending in the City of Pittsburgh, including $42.9 in spending from out-of-town fans, according to VisitPITTSBURGH.

 Acrisure Stadium on the second night of Taylor Swift’s Eras tour double-header June 16-17, 2023, which broke Pittsburgh and Acrisure records with over 150,00 fans over her two-night concert.